sel2014/SkyBetDemo/README.md

     of my project.
 I can run my tests, add my tags such as @smoke or @regression, paths to my features files and step definitions.

-  I tried to explain briefly about my framework.
-I am happy to explain further if given the opportunity.
+  I briefly tried to explain my Framework.
+I am happy to explain further if asked.